-The category is confusing, though.
+The category is somewhat confusing, though, with distinctions throughout.
 Certain brand names are synonymous with different styles, and origin stories are hazy.
-Here’s a breakdown of the different styles of orange liqueur, and commonly used popular brands.
+Here’s a breakdown of the different styles of orange liqueur, and the most commonly used popular brands.

 Curaçao is generally agreed to be the original orange liqueur.
 Created in the 19th century by Dutch settlers on the island of the same name, Curaçao is now both a brand and category name.
 Bols claims to be the first company to produce Curaçao; today, companies such as Pierre Ferrand also offer versions.
 The liqueur is traditionally rum-based, but modern iterations are also made with distilled grain spirits.

-As the popularity of the category grew throughout the 19th century, cheap imitations appeared, often including extra sugar to mask poor flavor.
+As the popularity of the Curaçao category grew throughout the 19th century, cheap imitations appeared, often including extra sugar to mask poor flavor.
 This led to the spirit becoming more closely associated with sweetness rather than orange flavor.
-Most cocktailers prefer to steer clear of modern-day, artificial Curaçaos in orange, blue, and green hues.
+Most drinks enthusiasts prefer to steer clear of modern-day, artificial Curaçaos in orange, blue, and green hues.

 Made with tropical oranges that were planted by the Spanish, quality Curaçaos are typically sweeter than other orange liqueurs.
 They range in strength from 15 to 40 percent ABV.